In Florida, you can’t trust the weather to let you know when it’s fall.

 But after 1,200+ miles traversing the Sunshine State over the last three weeks, I am home for the weekend with an empty dance card, football on TV, and a cavalcade of killer clown collectibles ready to climb out of their boxes and terrorize my friends and family.

-This is my sixth(ish) year of Halloween village construction (I think I qualify for a civil engineering degree at this point) and since my 7 Tips for Building a Budget-Friendly DIY Christmas Village was so well received, I thought I would throw out some suggestions from my experience in the spooky realm as well!
+This is my ninth(ish) year of Halloween village construction (I think I qualify for a civil engineering degree at this point) and since my 7 Tips for Building a Budget-Friendly DIY Christmas Village was so well received, I thought I would throw out some suggestions from my experience in the spooky realm as well!

 1. Dollar Tree, Dept. 56 or Lemax: Pick Your Pony